piyushinduja/piyushinduja/README.md

 - GenAI

-- Deep Learning
+- RAG systems

-- Data Structures & Algorithms (DSA)
+- Distributed cloud computing (AWS and GCP)

 - Operating Systems

-☀ I love to watch movies/web series, play badmintion and cricket and spend my free time in committees and clubs.
+☀ Usually I keep myself too busy, but in my free time I love to watch movies/web series and hang out with my friends and family.

 ✅ Get to know more about me: [My Portfolio](https://piyushinduja.github.io/Portfolio/)